Tubbz-alt/StochChess/README.md

 # StochChess
 A chess AI which uses stochastic descent through a GANS architecture.
-Yes, it is a console app, this may or may not change in the future.
+Yes, it is a console app; this may or may not change in the future.

 This code IS NOT well documented, if people care to read/use it, then I will do so.